Recruiter-Joe/Recruiter-Joe.github.io/cv.md

 the state of candidate pipelines, messaging response rates, and offer acceptance rates.

 ### Serverless Inc., San Francisco, CA June 2021 - June 2022
-<em> The Serverless Framework empowers developers to build and operate serverless architectures on AWS, Microsoft
+<em><sub> The Serverless Framework empowers developers to build and operate serverless architectures on AWS, Microsoft
 Azure, Google Cloud Platform, and 5 other cloud platforms.
-The Serverless Framework is one of the most popular open-source projects on GitHub and is the industry standard for serverless development. </em>
+The Serverless Framework is one of the most popular open-source projects on GitHub and is the industry standard for serverless development. </em></sub>

 ### Founding Recruiter/ Recruiting Manager
 Joined Serverless as their first in-house recruiter after 3 years of helping to build the team as an agency